shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ##### BUG - Text not centered in call to action button, hero section.
 Resolved by removing parent div of <p> elememt and aligning <p> element instead.
-##### BUG - .nav-link hover effect not displaying correctly when in phone/tablet dropdown state.
+##### BUG - .nav-link hover effect not displaying correctly when in phone/tablet dropdown state - resolved with stackoverflow post (link in css)
-##### BUG - Some horizontal scrolling sactivated once viewport is below 992px - caused by hero image media query
+##### BUG - Some horizontal scrolling sactivated once viewport is below 992px - caused by hero image media query - used 100% rather than 100vw
 ##### BIG - Event cards hug left of viewport when in mobile view - Resolved, issue caused by bootsrap/custom styling conflict.
 Altered min/max div sizes and added left/right margin with a media query to center as desired.